Support the natural areas of Burlington as a Steward!

 Land Stewards

-Land Stewards are a recent addition to the program who support the consistent stewardship of treatment plots of non-native invasive plants.
+Land Stewards are a recent addition to the program who support the consistent stewardship of treatment patches of introduced invasive plants.

-Management takes place with a knowledgeable land manager and then on your own time using mechanical methods of removal.
+Management takes place with a knowledgeable land manager and then on your own time or during weekly group sessions using mechanical methods of removal.
+You'll learn how to use the reporting app to document the progress that you've made.

 Benefits